28 Sept 2021

 What is a bettong?

 Brush-tailed bettongs aren’t the most well-known of Australian animals but the challenges they face shouldn’t be ignored.
-Weighing between 1 and 2 kilograms, they have many natural and introduced predators.
+Weighing between one and two kilograms, they have many natural and introduced predators.
 Unfortunately, various species of bettong are considered either extinct, critically endangered or near threatened.

 Many Australians are now learning what First Peoples always understood.
 Bettongs are incredible engineers and vital to the ecosystems of the areas they naturally inhabit.